d4mr/rolebot/README.md

 ### bot-admin-channel

+Configuration options for the channel of the message posted by the bot for admins.

 | Property | Description |
 |--------  | --------------- |
 | Category | The category of the channel |